Quantum walks reveal topological flat bands, robust edge states and topological phase transitions in cyclic graphs: Supplementary Material for "Quantum walks reveal topological flat bands, robust edge states and topological phase transitions in cyclic graphs"

 \centerline{$^{1}$School of Physical Sciences, National Institute of Science Education and Research Bhubaneswar, Jatni 752050, India} \centerline{$^{2}$Homi Bhabha National Institute, Training School Complex, Anushaktinagar, Mumbai 400094, India}

 In Sec.~A, we diagonalize the cyclic quantum walk (CQW) evolution operators using the discrete Fourier transform method to obtain energy dispersions and winding numbers for finite cyclic graph systems, illustrated with explicit examples.
 We also calculate the group velocity and effective mass of the quantum walker (a quantum particle evolving under CQW dynamics).
 Numerical results for energy dispersion and topological phases (winding numbers) on 3-, 4-, 7-, and 8-site cycles are presented.
 In Sec.~B, we provide rigorous theoretical proofs for the conditions under which topological flat bands and rotational flat bands emerge, as well as the appearance of Dirac cones (linear band closings) in momentum and rotation spaces, and demonstrate their equivalence.
 Sec.~C details the construction of topological edge states on both odd- and even-site cyclic graphs.
 In Sec.~D, we prove the robustness of these topological edge states against moderate static and dynamic disorder in gate (coin) operations and establish their resilience to phase-preserving perturbations.
-In Sec.~E, we present an algorithm along with Python code for generating edge states in cyclic graphs and analyze the effects of disorder on their stability.
-Finally, Sec.~F concludes with a comprehensive analysis summarizing the key findings.
+In Sec.~E, we demonstrate that our step-dependent CQW (SD-CQW) scheme for generating edge states is state-independent, i.e., it is completely independent of the nature (superposed, out-of-phase superposed, uneven superposed and unsuperposed) of the initial coin state (initial state) of the quantum walker.
+We compute the resource overhead (operator count plus detector count) of our SD-CQW scheme in Sec.~F. Our protocol halves the operator count and keeps the number of particle detectors constant, whereas existing split-step and split-coin schemes require both operators and detectors to scale linearly with the number of time steps ($\tau$), greatly enhancing experimental feasibility.
+In Sec.~G, we present an algorithm along with Python codes for generating edge states in cyclic graphs and to analyze the effects of disorder and different initial states on their stability.
+Finally, Sec.~H concludes with a comprehensive analysis summarizing the results presented in this Supplementary Material (SM).